mcellteam/mcell/libmcell/documentation/generated/subsystem.rst

 * | **compartment_name**: str = None
   | Specifies compartment name of this Complex.
   | Only one of 'orientation' and 'compartment_name' can be set.
-  | May be used only when elementary_molecules do not specify a compartment.
-  | Corresponds to BNGL specification '@COMP\:'.
+  | Corresponds to BNGL specification of a compartment for the whole complex '@COMP\:'.
   | If a 2D/surface compartment is specified, the complex must be a surface complex and
   | orientation is set to Orientation.UP.
   | If a 3D/volume compartment is specified, the complex must be a volume complex and
   | orientation is set to Orientation.NONE.
+  | Sets compartment to all elementary molecules whose compartment is unset.
+Does not override
+  | specific compartments of elementary molecules that were already set.
+  | If this is a volume complex (all elementary molecules have their diffusion_constant_3d set),
+  | all compartments of elementary molecules must be the same volume compartment.
+  | If this is a surface complex (at least one elementary molecule has its their diffusion_constant_2d
-  | All compartments of surface elementary molecules must be the same.
+  | set), all compartments of surface elementary molecules must be the same, and
-  | All compartments of volume elementary molecules must be from the two neighboring volume compartments.
+  | all compartments of volume elementary molecules must be from the two neighboring
+  | volume compartments.

 Methods: